Tanevski3/python-caa-algorithm/README.md

 # Python implementation of CAA algorithm with example usage
-Python implementation of the Crossbar Adaptive Array (WIP)
+> Python implementation of the Crossbar Adaptive Array (WIP)

+## Getting started
+To get a local copy up and running follow these simple example steps.

+### Prerequisites
+This section will describe requirements needed to satisfy the installation or running of the project.

-# Requirements
+### Requirements

  - Python 3.7
  - Pip

-# Nice to have
+### Nice to have
  - Intellij Python

-# Install
+### Install
  - `git clone https://github.com/Tanevski3/python-caa-algorithm.git`
  - `cd ./python-caa-algorithm`
  - `pip install -r requirements.txt`

-# Run
+### Run
  - `python index.py`

 Check console and generated graph for results

+## Future changes
+ - Fully implement the CAA algorithm in Python

 ## Contact